By Marisa Ramirez

 Shainy Varghese, associate professor and nurse practitioner in the University of Houston College of Nursing, has been selected one of the Top 150 Nurses for this year’s Houston Chronicle Salute to Nurses.

 The annual recognition occurs during National Nurses Week, May 6-12th, and honors nurses who have made a tangible, positive impact in the nursing community.

-Varghese was celebrated in the annual Salute to Nurses in the Houston Chronicle.
+Varghese was celebrated at the Houston Chronicle's annual Salute to Nurses special luncheon and ceremony.

 According to the Houston Chronicle, 1,400 nurses were nominated this year for the Top 150 Nurses award.
 Varghese was nominated by her peers.

 “Dr. Varghese’s unique contribution to nursing health care and the community includes leading and directing two clinics for underserved and uninsured populations,” said Kathryn Tart, professor and founding dean of the college.
 “Moreover, she is an expert nurse educator, clinician and researcher.”